teheim/IoT/README.md

 # IoT Weather Station Emulation

 ## Overview
 This project is an emulation of an IoT weather station, designed to simulate weather data and send it to an MQTT server.
-It's useful for testing and development without needing physical hardware.

 ## Requirements
 - **MQTT Server**: Ensure you have an MQTT server running on port 1883.